-Ceiling and mural paintings are constitutive elements in the design of baroque interiors.
-Unlike all other forms of pictorial art, these truly three-dimensional artistic media define early modern architecture literally from above, through colourful and complex iconographic programmes: in ecclesiastical as well as secular environments, in residential palaces and ceremonial halls, churches and monasteries, grand staircases or libraries.
-Thus, baroque murals on walls and ceilings could unfold an astonishing diversity and capacity for artistic innovation from the mid16th to the late 18th century.
+Ceiling and mural paintings play an essential role in the creation of baroque interiors.
+Unlike other forms of visual art, these unique three-dimensional mediums define early modern architecture from above, employing vibrant and intricate iconographic programs.
+Whether found in religious or secular settings, in grand palaces, ceremonial halls, churches, monasteries, opulent staircases, or libraries, baroque murals on walls and ceilings exhibit a remarkable range of diversity and artistic innovation spanning from the mid-16th to the late 18th century.

-The Corpus of Baroque Ceiling Painting in Germany (Corpus der barocken Deckenmalerei in Deutschland, CbDD) conducts research on the interior decoration of walls and ceilings created between 1550 and 1800 within the territory of the Federal Republic of Germany.
+The Corpus of Baroque Ceiling Painting in Germany (CbDD) is a research project dedicated to studying the ornamental artwork found on walls and ceilings in the territory of the Federal Republic of Germany, specifically created between 1550 and 1800.

-The Corpus of Baroque Ceiling Painting in Germany (CbDD) is a research project within the academies’ programme of the Union of the German Academies of Sciences and the Humanities (Union der Deutschen Akademien der Wissenschaften).
-It is supervised by the Bavarian Academy of Sciences and Humanities (Bayerische Akademie der Wissenschaften) in Munich.
-It makes a significant contribution to the documentation, safeguarding and visualisation of our cultural heritage.
+The Corpus of Baroque Ceiling Painting in Germany (CbDD) is a research project in the Academies Program of the Union of the German Academies of Sciences and Humanities (Union der Deutschen Akademien der Wissenschaften).
+It makes an essential contribution to the documentation, preservation, and visualization of our cultural heritage and is supervised by the Bavarian Academy of Sciences and Humanities (Bayerische Akademie der Wissenschaften) in Munich.